kangax/przilla/src/memory-bank/activeContext.md

 ## Current Focus

-- Expanding the WOD dataset in `public/data/wods.json` by transforming data from `public/data/wodwell_workouts.json`.
-- Documenting the WOD transformation process in the Memory Bank.
+- Updating backend (tRPC routers) and frontend components (`WodViewer`, `WodTable`, etc.) to fetch WOD data from the database instead of the static JSON file.

 ## Recent Changes